shahzain345/discordbotdashboard/README.md

 # discordbotdashboard
-A simple discord bot dashboard build using express js and react!
+A simple discord bot dashboard built using express js and react!